-When it comes to website success, it's all about the user experience (UX).
+When it comes to website success, it’s all about the user experience (UX) and mobile-first web development.
 Make sure your website is rendering properly on various mobile devices and different types of browsers and operating systems.
 Good user experience increases the conversion rates on your website.
 Google reports that over 90% of people with smartphones in western countries use mobile devices to do local searches.
 In other words, the more mobile-friendly your website is, the more likely it is for the user to find the information they are looking for.

 Monthly Website Maintenance Plan Tasks

 This is one of the main ranking factors introduced by Google in 2010.
 The faster the website, the easier it is for users to browse the site and for search engines to index a page.
 A slow loading time can be detrimental to user experience.

 What factors affect a website’s loading speed?
 It can be a variety of factors like picture size and poorly designed CSS and HTML, but the most common limiting factor is your hosting provider.
 If you have been sharing server space with other companies, it may be time to invest in a dedicated hosting plan.

 Any business with a physical location can benefit from local searches.
 As a small business, the people around you are your neighbors but also your customers.
 In other words, if you don’t do proper local SEO, you are losing potential customers on a daily basis.
 With nearly one-third of all online searches tied to a location, it may be time to invest in a good website maintenance service that will make sure your conversion rates are improving.

 Check for 404 errors and broken links, and redirect them: